Tyzx/SuperCode/README.md

-# SuperCode
+# Musicplayer
-something are realy funny
+a simple MediaPlayer